cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 # Data flow

+1. Proxy (SQL)

+Classic scenario: Acra sits between your application (or database-facing microservice) and the actual database, encrypting and decrypting data, using different means to

+**TODO: Picture**

+**TODO: Explainer**

+2. DAO + API

+**TODO: Picture**

+**TODO: Explainer**

+3. Complex - DAO API SDK Proxy complex

+Acra was built to accompany sensitive data lifecycle in large, microservice-driven applications.
+So you can use APIs inside applications and proxies between some services and databases to build pretty sophisticated lifecycle:

+**TODO: Picture**

+**TODO: Explainer**

+Keen to learn more about Acra internals and what enables this level of data flow magic?
+Head to (LINK to Acra in-depth)

+### All components of typical Acra deployment

+**TODO: Finish** List all components

 ### Acra components

 - [_AcraWriter_]({{< ref "/acra/configuring-maintaining/installing/building-acrawriter.md" >}}) — a client-side library that integrates into the app's workflow either through ORM or directly and provides the means for encryption of the sensitive data by generating AcraStructs.